 Optimizing the well-being of children is essential to assure health and economic productivity in adulthood.
 The goal of the Harvard-wide Pediatric Health Services Research (HSR) Fellowship is to train outstanding researchers who can address critical gaps in primary care for children and fundamentally improve the capacity of the US health care system to meet the needs of children and families, including socioeconomically disadvantaged and minority populations.
-It combines two federally funded National Research Service Award Fellowships from AHRQ, including an AHRQ/ARRA award.
-It also represents a unique and established collaboration of faculty at Children’s Hospital-Boston, Massachusetts General Hospital for Children, and DPM.
-A national model, it received the 2003 Outstanding Teaching Award from the Ambulatory Pediatric Association, the first time it was given to a research training program.
+The fellowship represents a unique and established collaboration of faculty at Children’s Hospital-Boston, Massachusetts General Hospital for Children, and DPM.
+A national model, it received the 2003 Outstanding Teaching Award from the Ambulatory Pediatric Association, the first time the award was given to a research training program.
 DPM has for over a decade provided an academic home for a number of its fellows, and mentorship for many more.

 The Harvard-wide Pediatric HSR program recruits superb candidates, both pediatric generalists and subspecialists, from local training programs and from others across the country.
 Training components include an MPH through the Harvard School of Public Health Clinical Effectiveness Program, an innovative series of seminars including fellows’ works-in-progress, faculty presentations, and sessions on skill development (e.g. job seeking, grant writing).
 Our graduates have forged extraordinarily successful careers as leaders in pediatrics at HMS and institutions around the country.
 92% of graduates from the past 10 years remain in academic positions, they contribute numerous publications to the evidence each year and 84% of our graduates have federal or foundation funding.